The Map That Leads to You

 The Map That Leads to You is a 2025 American romantic drama film directed by Lasse Hallström.
 It is an adaptation of the novel of the same name by J.P.
 Monninger, and stars Madelyn Cline, KJ Apa, Sofia Wylie, Madison Thompson, Orlando Norman, and Josh Lucas.

+Heather Mulgrew's European adventure with her two college friends takes an unexpected turn upon meeting New Zealand backpacker Jack-sparking an unforeseen romance neither of them saw coming.

-Released by Amazon MGM Studios onto Amazon Prime Video on August 20, 2025, The Map That Leads to You received generally mixed reviews from critics.
+Released by Amazon MGM Studios onto Amazon Prime Video on August 20, 2025, the film received generally mixed reviews from critics.

 Plot

 Before taking a banking job in New York City, Heather Mulgrew, after graduating from college in Boston, travels to Europe with her friends Amy and Connie.
 On the night train to Barcelona, she meets Jack, a New Zealander who is following the diary of his great-grandfather, who was stationed in Europe after World War II.
-The two are reading the same book, The Sun Also Rises by Ernest Hemingway, and begin to discuss it.
+The two are reading the same book, The Sun Also Rises by Ernest Hemingway, so begin to discuss it.

 They arrive in Barcelona, where Amy mentions they have been invited to a nightclub by Viktor, with whom Amy hooked up on the train.
 Jack goes to the club to meet Heather, along with his friend Raef, who Connie takes an interest in.
 Hitting it off, Jack and Heather break into a tower of the Barcelona harbor cable car, where they kiss.
-The next day, Amy shows up, her money, passport, cell phone, and jacket stolen by Viktor.
+The next day, Amy shows up with her money, passport, cell phone, and jacket stolen by Viktor.
 Jack, Raef, Heather, Amy, and Connie search for Viktor and retrieve the items from him.
-They go on a short trip down to Cadaques with the money they stole from Viktor's residence.
+They go on a short trip down to Cadaqués with the money they took from the thief Viktor's residence.

 Connie leaves a day later with Raef, while Amy sets out on the Camino de Santiago.
 Jack and Heather drive to Bilbao.
-Heather has a plane ticket home, as she's due to start her new job in two weeks and move into her new apartment beforehand.
+She has a plane ticket home, as she is due to start her new job in two weeks and plans to move into her new apartment beforehand.
 However, Jack persuades Heather not to take the flight.
 After a tour of the Guggenheim Museum, they spend the night together.
-During the running of the bulls in Pamplona, Jack injures his shoulder and is treated in the hospital.
+During the running of the bulls in Pamplona, Jack injures his shoulder so is treated in the hospital.